What you think is super cool and valuable about your offer is not the same as your prospect. 😯

 And that can sometimes be hard to see when you’re inside your jar because you just can’t see the whole picture the same way as someone can from the objective outside.

-Tweaking your offer so it’s irresistible to your ideal client and has levels that ultimately bring in more income is one of the things we do in my 4 month Subtle Selling Accelerator for solopreneurs selling something $1,500+ who want to 2x-8x the amount of people saying “yes” to their offers.
+- Tweaking your offer so it’s irresistible to your ideal client and has levels that ultimately bring in more income is one of the things we do in my 6 month Matchmaker Sales Method Mentorship™ for solopreneurs selling something $3k+ who want to 2x-8x the amount of people saying “yes” to their offers.

 In addition, I’ll look at your marketing, pre-qualification and help you craft a clear sales process customized to YOU (no cookie cutter, one size fits all here) that consistently gets 3-8 people out of 10 saying “yes” to working with you without pain, pitching or pretending to be someone else.

-If that sounds like something that would help you, please DM me to see if it’s a fit and would make the difference for you! 🥳
+If that sounds like something that would help you, please book a call to see if it’s a fit and would make the difference for you! 🥳